 - Stage Fright - Teaching Private English Lessons in Italy [Alumni Article]

-6) Be Financially Prepared
+6. Be Financially Prepared

 Like any major endeavor in life, teaching English in Europe will take some financial planning.
-The good news is that as a TEFL certified English teacher in Europe, you will earn enough to live comfortably and to cover all of your basic expenses and then some (rent, transportation, food, going out on the town a couple of nights a week, travel on the weekends, etc.).
+The good news is that as a TEFL-certified English teacher in Europe, you will earn enough to live comfortably and to cover all of your basic expenses and then some (rent, transportation, food, going out on the town a couple of nights a week, travel on the weekends, etc.).
 We call this "Breaking Even."

 But, even if you have a job lined up in advance of your arrival and begin teaching the day you touch down, schools aren't going to hand you a full month's paycheck the first day you show up to work.
 To initially support yourself while you line up a job and a place to live before you actually start getting paid, we recommend arriving in Europe with at least enough funds to cover your basic expenses for 1-2 months.
 This will typically range from $1500 - $2500 USD (not including airfare) depending on where you're going (living costs will vary across Europe).

-7) Learn about Visas
+7. Learn about Visas

-In other countries, like Germany, Poland, Czech Republic and Russia it is common for schools to sponsor work visas, or foreign teachers apply for a visa or work permit to teach as an "independent contractor."
+In other countries, like Germany, Poland, Czech Republic and Russia it is common for schools to sponsor work visas, or for foreign teachers to apply for a visa or work permit to teach as an "independent contractor."
 Visas can be a tad intimidating, technical and sometimes confusing, and each country has its own rules, practices and procedures, so it is critical that you speak to an advisor.

-8) Become an Educated & Entertained Commuter
+8. Become an Educated & Entertained Commuter

 The good news is you don't have to accept every student that is offered to you by your language school.
 If you are offered a 45-minute lesson that is a 30-minute commute, don't be scared to say, "Thanks, but no thanks."
 Do your best to get groupings of lessons nearby each other or even in the same building, so that you can maximize all that free time you'll have outside of your 20-25 hour per week teaching schedule.
-On that note….
+On that note…

-9) Keep your Fridays free for weekend travels!
+9. Keep your Fridays Free for Weekend Travels!

 As I mentioned in the previous section, you don't need to accept every lesson offered to you by your language school.
 "4 PM on a Friday?
 Thanks, but...
 I plan on being two glasses of wine into my weekend by that time."